OmkarPathak/pyresparser/README.md

 # Donation

 If you have found my softwares to be of any use to you, do consider helping me pay my internet bills.
-This would encourage me to create many such softwares :)
+This would encourage me to create many such softwares :smile:

 | PayPal | <a href="https://paypal.me/omkarpathak27" target="_blank"><img src="https://www.paypalobjects.com/webstatic/mktg/logo/AM_mc_vs_dc_ae.jpg" alt="Donate via PayPal!" title="Donate via PayPal!" /></a> |
 |:-------------------------------------------:|:-------------------------------------------------------------:|